Joel Lanning

-Joel Lanning (born November 18, 1994) is a former American football linebacker who is currently a graduate assistant for the Iowa State Cyclones football team.
+Joel Lanning (born November 18, 1994) is an American former football linebacker who is currently a graduate assistant for the Iowa State Cyclones football team.
 He played college football at Iowa State University.
-He was selected as a first-team All-American and first-team All-Big 12 in 2017.

-Early years
+Early life

-Lanning was a multi-sport star at Ankeny High School earning all-state selections in football, baseball, and wrestling.
-In 2012 he won state championships in both baseball and football his senior seasons.
-As the three-year starting quarterback at Ankeny, Lanning had 7,642 all-purpose career yards.
+Lanning was a multi-sport star at Ankeny High School, earning all-state selections in football, baseball, and wrestling.

+As a sophomore, he tallied 1,230 passing yards and 669 rushing yards, receiving second-team All-Conference honors.

+As a junior, he passed for 1,723 yards and rushed for 636 yards, receiving All-Conference honors.

+As a senior in 2012, he led the team to a 14-0 record and the state championship, while setting school records in total yards (3,384), passing yards (2,315), rushing yards (1,082) by a quarterback and had 39 total touchdowns (22 passing and 17 rushing).
+He received All-Conference, Elite All-State and the Des Moines Register Class 4-A Player of the Year.
+As a three-year starting quarterback at Ankeny, he recorded 7,642 all-purpose career yards.

+In baseball, he was a two-time first-team All-State selection and contributed to the team winning the 2012 state championship.
+In wrestling, he received all-state honors as a senior.

 Recruiting

 After high school Lanning was very lightly recruited for football.
 His only two offers were Nebraska and Iowa State; he ultimately picked the Cyclones.

 College career

+2014 season

+As a redshirt freshman, he only played one game on special teams.

 2015 season

-Lanning redshirted his initial college season and only played in one game on special teams his freshman season.
-In 2015, he played in 11 games and started quarterback for the final five.
+Lanning played in 11 games and started at quarterback for the final five.
 He finished the season with 1,247 passing yards and 10 passing touchdowns in addition to 330 rushing yards and four rushing touchdowns.

 His season highs included 162 passing yards on 11 of 22 attempts and 130 yards rushing and two rushing touchdowns against Oklahoma State as well as throwing for three touchdowns and 210 yards against Kansas State.